That’s where this guide comes in.

 How to prove residency without bills in the United Kingdom

-Many U.K. banks can have strict requirements for proving residency before they let you open a bank account, and people are sometimes at a loss for how to do so without bills.
-As in the U.S. and Canada, though, there are a few common sources you can use, like rental/lease agreements, academic transcripts, or vehicle registrations.
+Many U.K. banks can have strict requirements for proving residency before they let you open a bank account, and people are sometimes at a loss for how to do so without an internet, electric, or water bill.
+However, as in the U.S. and Canada, you can use a few common sources, like rental/lease agreements, academic transcripts, or vehicle registrations.

 Here are some other common ways to prove residency in the United Kingdom.